By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You move into a new neighborhood.
 All the kids there seem to be wearing red shirts.
 You take your teen shopping and they insist on buying a blue shirt.
 They say they love Navy Blue.
 So you give in.
 Then the problems start.

-Gangs use clothing stiles and colors to identify who is “in” and who is “out.”
-I am not saying this is right, but do you want your child killed in a drive by just because they insisted that they wanted to wear what they wanted to wear, and others should accept them.
+Gangs use clothing styles and colors to identify who is “in” and who is “out.”
+I am not saying this is right, but do you want your child killed in a drive-by just because they insisted that they wanted to wear what they wanted to wear, and others should accept them.

 I am not endorsing this judging behavior, just that there are a whole lot of situations where you can and should judge people by how they look and rest assured that others will judge you that way whether you like it or not.

 So if you want to stay safe or get that job, consider that sometimes you need to conform if you want to get along.
 The older we get the less satisfying it is to say others should or should not do something.
 I can’t change other’s attitudes but I can put on a suit and tie before that job interview.

 Sometimes how people look can tell you a lot about who they are on the inside and whether you want to be around them given the choice.